zship/grunt-amd-doc/README.md

 	* Taglist for each module
 		* taglists and module definitions are rendered from [jade](https://github.com/visionmedia/jade) templates (see tasks/tpl)
-	* Heirarchical menu linking to every module
+	* Hierarchical menu linking to every module
 * Summary information
 	* List of all declared and external Types, both long names and short names
 	* List of ambiguous short names (e.g. `joss/geometry/Rect` and